Maria Kochetkova to Leave San Francisco Ballet

 San Francisco Ballet announced this morning that principal dancer Maria Kochetkova will leave the company at the the end of the 2017–18 season.
-Her final performance date not yet been announced, but it will be sometime during the company's Unbound Festival, April 20–May 6.
+Her final performance date has not yet been announced, but it will be sometime during the company's Unbound Festival, April 20–May 6.

 Kochetkova joined SFB as a principal in 2007, hired out of the corps at English National Ballet.
 In a statement, Kochetkova thanked SFB artistic director Helgi Tomasson for the opportunity: "I'll forever be grateful to Helgi for putting his trust in me, for taking a risk and giving me a principal contract."